 (If you need to catch up, you can go back and read part one and part two!)

 Every school building is going to be different when it comes to janitorial duties.
-Plus, there are definitely specific procedures and policies in place during the pandemic.
-If you’re unsure about anything, ask your school janitors about the process they have in the classroom for cleaning and disinfecting.
+There are probably specific procedures and policies in place.
+Ask your school janitorial staff what you should or should not do before leaving your classroom for the summer.

-Once you have a good idea of what’s being cleaned and how often, you’ll know exactly what could benefit from you cleaning it.
-Little things like blinds, window sills, and shelves are easy to forget.
-You’ll want to start a list of little areas like this so they get the love they need!
+Once you know exactly what you need to do, getting started is a lot easier.
+You can make a to-do list, or maybe put sticky notes on areas to clean.
+Places like blinds, window sills, and shelves are easy to forget.
+You’ll want to remember these areas so they get the love they need!

 Check with your school about what types of cleaners you can use.
 I’ve found that for most things, dry Swiffers and Clorox wipes are all I need.

-If you’re having trouble getting started: I don’t know about you, but I feel like I cannot get anything done if my desk is a mess.
+I don’t know about you, but it’s hard to get anything done if my desk is a mess.
 And truthfully, it’s usually a mess.
 So it’s a good place to start!

 Plus, I’ve been known to do just about anything if I can grab a Sonic drink or Starbucks when I’m done!
 Hint hint! 😉

-Start by going through all of your drawers and categorizing papers, lesson materials, etc. into different units, months, quarters, or however you typically like to lesson plan.
+Start by going through all of your drawers.
+Categorize papers, lesson materials, etc. into different units, months, quarters, or however you typically like to lesson plan.
 Toss anything that you don’t need anymore.

 If it’s been awhile since you’ve wiped down the top of your desk, you’ll feel better once you make it all shiny again!

 I hope you’ve enjoyed this roundup of spring cleaning ideas for your classroom!
-Spring cleaning can be tough to get started with, but nothing beats the feeling of having it done.
+Spring cleaning is sometimes tough to get started with, but nothing beats the feeling of having it done.
 Give your classroom a little TLC and I’m sure it will help improve the quality of the rest of your school year!